 Every quarter TSAHC spotlights a staff member or partner to help our readers get to know our mission and industry a little better.
-This week, we are spotlighting TSAHC's Homeownership Programs Specialist, Frank Duplechain III.
+This week, we are spotlighting TSAHC's Senior Business Development Specialist, Frank Duplechain III.

 Frank joined TSAHC in 2018 as a Homeownership Programs Specialist.
 In his time here at TSAHC, his role has included hosting classes around Texas to help REALTORS® and lenders learn about TSAHC's programs, fielding program questions from homebuyers, lenders, and REALTORS®, and managing the contracts for companies applying to participate in TSAHC's programs.

 Tell us a little bit about yourself.